 Loading this app isn’t going to instantly make you a better and faster runner, but it will make it more fun.
 And as I always say, exercising is one of the best productivity tips—so maybe this does have to do with business a little.

-Available for Free on iPhone only.
+Available for free (with upgrades) on iPhone only.

 TinyScan is one of the smartest apps I’ve ever come across.